-The following recent ASUs issued by FASB have an effective date after December 31, 2015 and have not been adopted by the Company:
+The following recent ASUs issued by FASB have an effective date after December 31, 2015 and have not been adopted by the Company.

 Standard Description Impact Effective date (1) ASU 2016-01 Financial Instruments - Overall Addresses certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
 The amendments require equity investments (except those accounted for under the equity method of accounting or those resulting in consolidation) to be measured at fair value with changes in fair value recognized in net income.
-The new guidance can be applied by means of a cumulative effect adjustment to the balance sheet at the beginning of the year of adoption.
-The Company is evaluating the effect that the ASU will have on its Consolidated Financial Statements, if any; however, no significant impact is expected.
-December 15, 2017.
+The new guidance can be applied by means of a cumulative effect adjustment to the balance sheet at the beginning of the year of adoption. the ASU will have on its Consolidated Financial Statements, if any; however, no December 15, 2017.
 ASU 2014-09 Revenue from Contracts with Customers Establishes principles for reporting the nature, amount, timing and uncertainty of revenues and cash flows arising from an entity's contracts with customers.
 The basis of the new standard is that an entity recognizes revenue to represent the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The new guidance can be applied using a retrospective or the cumulative effect transition method.
-The Company is evaluating the effect that the ASU will have on its Consolidated Financial Statements, if any; however, no significant impact is expected.
-December 15, 2017.
+The new guidance can be applied using a retrospective or the cumulative effect transition method. the ASU will have on its Consolidated Financial Statements, if any; however, no December 15, 2017.
 Early adoption is permitted.